Carl von Hoffman: Assignments in the East

 Shortly after this encounter, a small messenger delivered a note to Carl on the back of some wrapping paper.
 He was requested, in Russian, to follow the young boy, who would call for him the next morning, and subsequently meet the mystery author of the note.
 The following day, he did as asked, and was taken to a small hut in the village where he was instructed to remove his western-style clothing in exchange for a flowing caftan, veil, and special sandals.
 The footwear was of special significance to Carl as each pair bore the family identification in Arabic and he had no idea just which family name he bore.
 Having donned the perfect disguise, and being assured in sign language that his effects would be safe, the boy beckoned him to follow.
 They followed a circuitous route, finally arriving at one of the entrances to the home of the Pasha.
 The boy had access to the area and they walked past Arabs sitting along the passageways who did not give them a second glance.
 They shortly arrived at the servants' entrance, passed through, and entered the main building complex.
 The area had many smaller buildings and areas which were occupied by the many wives, each having her own apartment and servants.
-It is important to note that the servants were completely devoted to the wife they served and conspiracies against husbands were carried out with their assistance.
+The servants were devoted to the wife they served and conspiracies against husbands were carried out with their assistance.
 Finally, after being settled in one of these apartments by the servants, the lady of the house appeared and addressed him in Russian.
 She went on to explain that her husband, the host of the previous evening's dinner, had told her about Carl and his Russian background and the fact that his mother was a Georgian from a prominent family which she recognized.
 It was upon hearing this that she decided she must see him and began the plot to smuggle him into the harem area.
 The family where the costume change occurred were the parents of one of her house servants and also loyal.
 Carl had managed to conceal a camera within his flowing robes and was able to take one photo of the three women sitting in the apartment while visiting.
 He was then told the story of the Georgian wife being sold to her husband and her donkey caravan trip to her current home in the harem.
 At a later date, he made a second visit, though to be exposed would have meant beheading.
 The film, when completed, was not only one of the prominent achievements in the making of documentary films, but provided the subject matter for a series of lectures within the United States and Europe.